-Paragliding extremely is an demanding sport requiring the highest levels of attention, iudgement, maturity, and selfdiscipline.
+Paragliding is an extremely demanding sport requiring the highest levels of attention, judgment, maturity, and self-discipline.
+Due to the inherent risks in flying this or and self-discipline.
 Due to the inherent risks in flying this or any paraglider, no warranty of any kind can be made against accidents, injury, equipment failure, and/or death.
 This glider is not covered by product liability insurance.
 Do not fly it unless you are personally willing to assume all risks inherent in the sport of paragliding and all responsibility for any property damage, injury, or death, which may result from use of this paraglider.

-Please read this owner's manual thoroughly before your first flight with the UP Makalu3 so that you are fully acquainted with your new glider.
-This manual gives you information on the entire specific and general flying characteristics of the UP Makalu3, but it does not replace attending a paragliding school.
+Please read this owner's manual thoroughly before your first flight with the UP Summit XC2 so that you are fully acquainted with your new glider.
+This manual gives you information on the entire specific and general flying characteristics of the UP Summit XC2, but it does not replace attending a paragliding school.
 It is important to note the following points:

-- at the time of delivery the UP Makalu3 conforms to LTF NFL II-91/09 and EN 926-2:2005 requirements (see certification information later in this manual), - any changes being made outside the permitted range of adjustment invalidate any and all claims under the warranty, - using this paraglider is exclusively at the risk of the user; the manufacturer or distributor assumes no responsibility for accidents occurring while using it,
+- at the time of delivery the UP Summit XC2 conforms to German Hang Gliding Association (DHV) and/or AFNOR (SHV and ACPUL) requirements (see certification information later in this manual) - any changes being made outside the permitted range of adjustment invalidate any and all claims under the warranty - using this paraglider is exclusively at the risk of the user; the manufacturer or distributor assumes no responsibility for accidents occurring while using it. - it is assumed that the pilot is in possession of the necessary

-- it is assumed that the pilot is in possession of the necessary qualifications and provisions of any relevant laws are observed, - when reselling the wing please make sure you also give this manual to the new owner.
+- qualifications and provisions of any relevant laws are observed - when reselling the wing please make sure you also give this manual to the new owner.
 The manual is an integrated part of the paraglider and is required for the wing to keep its certification.